arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/18.conveyor-sorting-app-note/content.md

 ## Opta Sketch Code

-You can download the code for the Opta PLC [here](assets/ConveyorSortingSystem.zip).
+You can download the code for the Opta [here](assets/ConveyorSortingSystem.zip).

-To integrate Arduino Cloud with Opta, it is essential to write Arduino Sketch code (based on C++) within the Opta PLC IDE.
+To integrate Arduino Cloud with Opta, it is essential to write Arduino Sketch code (based on C++) within the Arduino PLC IDE.
 This code is crucial for establishing reliable communication, enabling the control and monitoring of Opta's variables, inputs, and outputs.

 The first step to ensure proper functionality is to add the necessary libraries.
 These libraries are collections of pre-written code that developers can integrate into their projects to perform specific functions or tasks.
 They offer ready-made solutions to common challenges, saving time and effort, and are essential for establishing effective communication between the Opta and the Arduino Cloud.